Rewatchable Sci-Fi/Fantasy TV Series

 is a colorful, above-average work of entertainment, and great fun.

-Based on many scattered episodes from all seasons.
+Based on many scattered episodes from all twenty-six seasons.

-Running for 25 years and featuring 8 different Doctors in the lead role, this monster of a cult TV show is a daunting series to explore.
+Running for twenty-six years and featuring eight different Doctors in the lead role, this monster of a cult TV show is a daunting series to explore.
 There are also scores of books

 and radio series that are part of the Whovian lore.
 The Doctor is an intelligent alien (Time Lord) who travels in a time machine called the TARDIS that can change its outer